krim404/DellXPS15-9550-OSX/Tutorial_10.14.md

 Inside the terminal.
 Mac OS will automatically mount the EFI partition of the USB stick and not the local machine, but just in case: make sure it really is to prevent damage to the host machine

 Overwrite everything in the CLOVER folder of the partition EFI with the content of ./10.14/CLOVER.
-If your PC has a Core i5 processor, you'll have to modify your config.plist in EFI/CLOVER/: search for the Key ig-platform-id: 0x191b0000 and replace it with 0x19160000.
+If your PC has a Core i5 processor, you'll have to modify your config.plist in EFI/CLOVER/: search for the Key ig-platform-id: 0x191b0006 and replace it with 0x19160000.
+Also search for AAPL,ig-platform-id: `BgAbGQ==` and change it to `AAAWGQ==`
 If your PC is equipped with a HYNIX/Plextor/LiteOn SSD - you have to change the config.plist and enable the IONVMeFamily Preferred Block Size patch.

 ## Step 1: Configure your Notebook